causalfragility-lab/MultiSpline-Stata/README.md

 - Continuous predictor variable
 - Sufficient between-cluster variability

+## Limitations

+- The predictor variable must be continuous
+- Performance depends on sufficient between-cluster variability
+- Not appropriate for discrete predictors or cases with negligible random-effects variance

 ## Related R Package

 The R version of MultiSpline is available on CRAN: